 Meeting and connecting with other HGV drivers, regardless of gender, is vital whether you’re new to the industry or have years of experience.
 Networking with other commercial drivers may also lead to being informed about new opportunities too.

 Driver Hire Training can help you kickstart your career as an HGV driver.
-Once you’re qualified, we can provide all ongoing training you require, for instance the Driver CPC.
+Once you’re qualified, we can provide all ongoing training you require, for instance the Driver CPC as well as upskilling courses such as HIAB and ADR training.
 As well as this, our sister company, Driver Hire Nationwide, is one of the UK’s largest specialist recruiters – so we can support you in finding the perfect job too!

 Despite the chatter that the haulage industry is a male domain, it’s actually never been a greater time for women to enter the sector.
 The industry has opened up more than ever before, and many firms are actively taking steps to make a career as an HGV driver more appealing to women.
 A skilled and reliable commercial driver can command a good salary, better work life balance, and job security – things individuals desire no matter their gender.
 If you’re a woman and have a passion for driving, don’t waste any time and get out onto the road!